 So if you guys get our newsletter, you probably have seen this engaging in a lot of work on this.
 So we are, we have a survey live right now on this topic.
-We’re doing interviews right now on this topic, and then we’re doing this Q & A session and then a round table next week really to try and understand this manager topic.
+We’re doing interviews right now on this topic, this Q & A session, and a roundtable really to try and understand this manager topic.

-The reason that we are doing another survey is that we had the data from the responsive organizations study with immediately Pre-COVID And so we wanted to really be able to focus our understanding on what’s happening during COVID in the social justice movements that you’ve been seeing.
+The reason that we're doing another survey is that we had the data from the responsive organizations study with immediately pre-COVID and so we wanted to really be able to focus our understanding on what’s happening during COVID in the social justice movements that you’ve been seeing.

 So that brings us to this slide, which is we went out and we said, okay, we know what our data has shown in terms of what responsive managers are doing, but what are other saying right now?
 And so we went in and looked in and have been working on summarizing what we see and what you see here, I think is a, is a decent summary of what others are saying.